jnnhuynh-web/TTC-Subway-Delay-Dashboard-2018-2019/README.md

 - Jennifer Huynh

 ## **Project Description/Outline:**
-We will create an interactive dashboard to display TTC subway delay 2019 data.
-Our dashboard will contain 3 views:
+We will create an interactive dashboard to display TTC subway delay 2018 and 2019 data.
+Our dashboard will contain the following views:

 1. Leaflet Map
 	- Map of Toronto and TTC subway stations